dcut417/JavaParser/README.md

 # JavaAnalyserCore

-This project (currently) provides a exploration of how to use the Java parsing system [JavaParser](https://javaparser.org).
+This project (currently) provides an exploration of how to use the Java parsing system [JavaParser](https://javaparser.org).

+Instructions for running the code can be found in the project compendium report.

-There is incomplete code in the project, but the most useful code is a bunch of little test programs in the `com.qualitascorpus.javaanalyser.demo` package (under `JavaAnalyserCore/src/main/java`).
-They demonstrate slightly different things at difference levels of complexity.
-The most useful order to look at them is described in the [package](JavaAnalyserCore/src/main/java/com/qualitascorpus/javaanalyser/demo/package.html) file.
+The template code in this project was provided by supervisor Ewan Tempero.
+I (Daniel Cutfield) built upon these to provide the functionality that is most useful to the project.
+The files are located in the `com.qualitascorpus.javaanalyser.demo` package (under `JavaAnalyserCore/src/main/java`).
+They demonstrate slightly different things at different levels of complexity.
+To understand JavaParser, the most useful order to look at them is described in the [package](JavaAnalyserCore/src/main/java/com/qualitascorpus/javaanalyser/demo/package.html) file.
+The main file for my project is JavaParserSimpleDir.java (File Provided by Ewan Tempero, Edited by Daniel Cutfield).
+Other files that are used in this project are
+- Analyser.java (Provided by Ewan Tempero, slightly edited by Daniel Cutfield)
+- Utility.java (Provided by Ewan Tempero)
+- CommentDetails.java (Written by Daniel Cutfield)
+- Comments.java (Written by Daniel Cutfield)
+- CommentType.java (Written by Daniel Cutfield)
+- CompilationUnitDetails.java (Provided by Ewan Tempero)
+- SATDClassification.java (Written by Daniel Cutfield)
+- All other files were provided by Ewan Tempero

 ### Project Contents